| || |

 Computers in Collage

-A computer coupled with a digital camera, a flatbed scanner, and printer is the best tool a collage artist can have.
-Need art 3" high to complete your design?
-You can acquire an image and print it to size!
+A computer coupled with a digital camera, flatbed scanner, and printer is the best tool a collage artist can have.
+Need art 5" high to complete your design?
+You can print an image to exact size!

 You have two main options in graphics printers: ink jet and laser.
 Ink jet printers output in color.
 You need to look for water resistant, archival pigmented ink printers.
 These are available from Epson and HP.
 Epson calls it UltraChrome K3 ink, printers start at about $400.
 I use an Epson9880 which can print 44" wide on paper or canvas.
 Dry prints can be covered front and back with acrylic medium with no problems.
 Make sure the print is completely dry!
 Ink jet printers interface with USB or an Ethernet connection.